-WhatsApp is blocked in China
+China is messing with WhatsApp

 The Chinese government runs a huge apparatus of internet filters known as the Great Firewall, which it uses to censor content that it deems harmful.

 However, the latest move against WhatsApp is also part of a wider trend of tightening controls and restrictions under President Xi Jinping, Segal said.
-Although China has reinstated WhatsApp access in the past, it might not lift the block moving forward.
+China has reinstated WhatsApp access after past disruptions.

 Related: Banned!
 11 things you won't find in China

-WhatsApp users on international SIM cards and data plans have not experienced the same disruptions.
+WhatsApp users on international SIM cards and data plans have not experienced the same problems.
 The restrictions appear to specifically target China-based users.

-China's internet regulator did not immediately respond to a request for comment.
+China's internet regulator did not respond to a request for comment.

-Blocking WhatsApp further chills Facebook CEO Mark Zuckerberg's longtime efforts to make Facebook services available in China.
+WhatsApp's difficulties cast a shadow over Facebook CEO Mark Zuckerberg's longtime efforts to make Facebook services available in China.

 Related: China says VPN crackdown aimed at 'cleaning' the internet